Here is a slideshow demonstrating ways to locate articles from the MLC library resources.

 b.
 Selecting a course title will retrieve all the items on reserve for that course.

 c.
 Selecting “Course Reserves” on the item page will take you to the detail page, which also lists the Course Title and Professor’s name.

 2. Choose Professor, all the items the professor has placed on reserve for his/her courses will be displayed.

 Request Library Instruction for your Class

-Our reference librarian, Linda Kramer, is happy to work with your classes in providing library tours, or instruction and orientation in the library or in your classroom or computer lab.
+Our reference librarian, Sue Gurgel, is happy to work with your classes in providing library tours, or instruction and orientation in the library or in your classroom or computer lab.
 The scope and timing of these services can be tailored to meet your needs.
-To arrange instruction or tours, contact Linda by phone or email or complete the classroom instruction request form.
+To arrange instruction or tours, contact Sue by phone (ext.170) or email or complete the Classroom Instruction Request Form.

 Add Library Resources to Moodle Course Reading Lists with Curriculum Builder

 The Curriculum Builder tool works with Moodle and the library’s Discovery search to allow you to place links to library-subscribed articles and information in your Moodle course reading lists.

 See our tutorial for step-by-step instructions in using Curriculum Builder.
 For more information, see the Curriculum Builder section of the “Moodle Tips for Faculty” course in Moodle, or contact Linda Kramer in the library.